causify-ai/tutorials/class_project_instructions/Projects/Haiku_Project_Description.md

-### Tech Description of Haiku
+**Description**

-Haiku is a powerful tool designed for building and deploying machine learning models with ease.
-It provides a streamlined interface for data scientists to develop, train, and visualize their models without the complexity of traditional coding environments.
-Key features include:
+Haiku is a powerful Python library designed for building and training deep learning models with a focus on simplicity and flexibility.
+It provides a high-level API for defining neural networks and supports various machine learning tasks, making it an excellent choice for both beginners and advanced practitioners in the field.

-- Model training and fine-tuning capabilities.
+**Features:**
-- Built-in visualization tools for data exploration and model performance.
+- Intuitive API for creating and training neural networks.
-- Support for various machine learning algorithms, including regression, classification, and clustering.
+- Built-in support for various layers, optimizers, and loss functions.
-- Easy integration with popular datasets and APIs.
+- Compatible with TensorFlow and JAX for performance optimization.

-### Project Blueprint
+- Facilitates easy experimentation with model architectures.

 ---

-#### Project 1: Predicting House Prices
-**Difficulty:** 1 (Easy)

-**Project Objective:**
-The goal of this project is to predict house prices based on various features such as location, size, and number of rooms.
-Students will optimize for the most accurate price predictions using regression techniques.

-**Dataset Suggestions:**
-Use datasets from Kaggle that contain housing information, such as square footage, number of bedrooms, and geographical data.

-**Step-by-Step Plan:**
-1. **Data Collection:** Download the housing dataset from Kaggle.
-2. **Feature Engineering:** Identify relevant features and preprocess data (e.g., normalize prices, handle missing values).
-3. **Model Training:** Use regression algorithms to train the model on the dataset.
-4. **Use of Haiku:** Utilize Haiku to visualize the data distribution and model performance metrics.
-5. **Evaluation Metrics:** Use RMSE (Root Mean Square Error) to evaluate model performance.
-6. **Visualization:** Create graphs to visualize predicted vs actual prices and feature importance.
+### Project 1: Image Classification of Fashion Items (Difficulty: 1 - Easy)

+**Project Objective**: Build a simple convolutional neural network (CNN) to classify images of clothing items into different categories (e.g., shirts, shoes, pants).
+The goal is to achieve high accuracy in classifying the items based on their visual features.

+**Dataset Suggestions**: Use the Fashion MNIST dataset available on Kaggle, which contains 70,000 grayscale images of clothing items.

+**Tasks**:
+- **Set Up Environment**: Install Haiku and necessary libraries.
+- **Data Preparation**: Load the Fashion MNIST dataset and preprocess images (normalization, resizing).
+- **Model Building**: Design a CNN architecture using Haiku that includes convolutional, pooling, and dense layers.
+- **Training**: Train the model on the training set and validate on the validation set while monitoring performance metrics.
+- **Evaluation**: Test the model on unseen data and calculate accuracy, precision, and recall.
+- **Visualization**: Visualize training/validation loss and accuracy over epochs using Matplotlib.

-**Bonus Ideas:**
+**Bonus Ideas (Optional)**:
-- Compare performance with different regression algorithms (e.g., linear regression vs. decision trees).
+- Experiment with different CNN architectures or hyperparameters.
-- Implement hyperparameter tuning to optimize model performance.
+- Implement data augmentation techniques to improve model robustness.

 ---

-#### Project 2: Customer Segmentation for Marketing
-**Difficulty:** 2 (Medium)

-**Project Objective:**
-The objective is to cluster customers based on purchasing behavior to identify distinct segments for targeted marketing strategies.
-Students will optimize for the best clustering results using unsupervised learning.

-**Dataset Suggestions:**
-Utilize datasets from open government APIs or Kaggle that include customer transaction data, such as purchase history, frequency, and spending amount.

-**Step-by-Step Plan:**
-1. **Data Collection:** Gather customer transaction data from Kaggle or an open API.
+### Project 2: Predicting House Prices with Regression (Difficulty: 2 - Medium)

+**Project Objective**: Develop a regression model to predict house prices based on various features such as size, location, and number of bedrooms.
+The goal is to minimize the mean absolute error (MAE) of the predictions.

+**Dataset Suggestions**: Use the Ames Housing dataset from Kaggle, which provides a comprehensive set of features for houses sold in Ames, Iowa.

+**Tasks**:
+- **Data Exploration**: Load and explore the dataset to understand feature distributions and relationships.
+- **Data Cleaning**: Handle missing values and encode categorical variables appropriately.
-2. **Feature Engineering:** Create features that represent customer behavior, such as total spend and purchase frequency.
+- **Feature Engineering**: Create new features that may enhance model performance (e.g., total square footage).
-3. **Model Training:** Apply clustering algorithms (e.g., K-means) to segment customers based on engineered features.
-4. **Use of Haiku:** Use Haiku for visualizing the clusters and understanding customer demographics.
-5. **Evaluation Metrics:** Use silhouette score to assess the quality of the clustering.
-6. **Visualization:** Generate visual representations of clusters and their characteristics.
+- **Model Building**: Construct a regression model using Haiku, selecting appropriate layers and activation functions.
+- **Training and Validation**: Train the model and validate its performance using k-fold cross-validation.
+- **Evaluation**: Analyze the model's predictions and calculate MAE, R-squared, and feature importance.

-**Bonus Ideas:**
+**Bonus Ideas (Optional)**:
-- Experiment with different clustering algorithms (e.g., hierarchical clustering).
-- Analyze the effectiveness of targeted marketing strategies on different customer segments.
+- Compare the performance of your model against traditional regression algorithms (e.g., linear regression).
+- Use techniques like Lasso or Ridge regression to improve model generalization.

 ---

-#### Project 3: Sentiment Analysis of Product Reviews
+### Project 3: Sentiment Analysis on Movie Reviews (Difficulty: 3 - Hard)
-**Difficulty:** 3 (Hard)

-**Project Objective:**
-The goal is to perform sentiment analysis on product reviews to classify them as positive, negative, or neutral.
-Students will optimize for accuracy in sentiment classification using natural language processing techniques.
+**Project Objective**: Implement a recurrent neural network (RNN) to perform sentiment analysis on movie reviews, classifying them as positive or negative.
+The goal is to achieve high accuracy in sentiment classification and explore the model's interpretability.

-**Dataset Suggestions:**
-Access datasets from HuggingFace or Kaggle that include product reviews with sentiment labels.

-**Step-by-Step Plan:**
-1. **Data Collection:** Download product review datasets from HuggingFace or Kaggle.
-2. **Feature Engineering:** Preprocess text data by tokenizing, removing stop words, and converting text to numerical representations (e.g., TF-IDF).
-3. **Model Training:** Use pre-trained models for sentiment analysis (e.g., BERT) and fine-tune them on the dataset.
+**Dataset Suggestions**: Use the IMDb movie reviews dataset available on Kaggle, which contains 50,000 reviews labeled as positive or negative.

+**Tasks**:
+- **Data Preparation**: Load the IMDb dataset, preprocess text data (tokenization, padding), and split into training and testing sets.
+- **Model Architecture**: Build an RNN model using Haiku, possibly incorporating LSTM or GRU layers for improved performance.
+- **Training**: Train the model on the training set while monitoring loss and accuracy metrics.
-4. **Use of Haiku:** Leverage Haiku to visualize the model's performance and confusion matrix.
+- **Evaluation**: Evaluate the model's performance on the test set and generate a confusion matrix.
-5. **Evaluation Metrics:** Use accuracy and F1-score to evaluate the model's classification performance.
-6. **Visualization:** Create visualizations to depict sentiment trends over time or across different products.

-**Bonus Ideas:**
+- **Interpretability**: Implement techniques such as LIME or SHAP to interpret model predictions and understand feature influences.
-- Compare the performance of different NLP models.
+- **Visualization**: Visualize the training process and model performance using appropriate charts.

-- Incorporate additional features such as review length or user ratings into the sentiment analysis.
+**Bonus Ideas (Optional)**:
+- Explore transfer learning by fine-tuning a pre-trained model (e.g., BERT) for sentiment classification.
+- Investigate how the model performs on different genres of movies by analyzing sentiment across categories.

 ---

-These projects not only provide hands-on experience with machine learning tasks but also encourage creativity and critical thinking as students explore real-world data science challenges.
+These projects provide a well-rounded experience with Haiku, covering foundational concepts in machine learning and deep learning, while encouraging creativity and exploration.